2001 National League Championship Series: Aftermath

-Arizona would continue to ride the brilliant duo of Randy Johnson and Curt Schilling to a World Series victory.
-The Diamondbacks, in their fourth season of existence, were the fastest expansion team to win a World Series, beating out the 1997 Florida Marlins, who had done it in their fifth season at that time).
+Arizona would continue to ride the brilliant duo of Randy Johnson and Curt Schilling to a World Series victory against the Yankees in a dramatic seven game series.
+The Diamondbacks, in their fourth season of existence, were the fastest expansion team to win a World Series, beating out the 1997 Florida Marlins, who had done it in their fifth season at that time.

-After dominating the National League in the 1990s, this would be the closest that Atlanta would get to going back to the World Series in the Bobby Cox era.
-The Braves would return to the postseason in 2002, 2003, 2004, and 2005, but they would not get past the National League Division Series.
+After dominating the National League in the 1990s (which included five consecutive victories in the NLDS to go with eight total NLCS trips and one World Series win in 1995), this was the closest that Atlanta would get to going back to the World Series in the Bobby Cox era.
+The Braves returned to the postseason in 2002, 2003, 2004, and 2005, but they did not get past the National League Division Series.
 By their 2004 and 2005 teams, the Braves gave significant playing time to their younger players and had moved on from star veterans such as Tom Glavine, Greg Maddux, Gary Sheffield, and Javy Lopez.
-Atlanta would not win another playoff series until 2020.
+Atlanta would not win another playoff series until 2020 and would not win another World Series until 2021.

-Bobby Cox would retire in 2010, leading managers all-time in multiple categories, such as playoff appearances, 100-win seasons (shared at six with John McGraw), and ejections, and was inducted into the National Baseball Hall of Fame in 2014.
+Bobby Cox retired in 2010, leading managers all-time in multiple categories, such as playoff appearances, 100-win seasons (shared at six with John McGraw), and ejections, and was inducted into the National Baseball Hall of Fame in 2014.
 Game 5 also marks the final time that Turner Field hosted either a League Championship Series or a World Series game.

+Arizona would not return an NLCS until 2007, which by this time, they did not have any players from the 2001 team.
+They did not win another pennant until 2023 when they upset the Phillies in seven games.